Planning the ultimate kid friendly weekend getaway this summer? Head to Canada’s Wonderland...

 The fun and thrills at Canada’s Wonderland don’t end with the rides.
 The live entertainment is amazing too, with acts such as the Victoria Falls High Divers, who leap off the falls on Wonder Mountain, and Starlight Spectacular, a phenomenal evening display of lighting, music, lasers and water effects.

-There are also several different events all season long with special programming on Canada Day and Labour Day long weekends.
+There are also several different events all season long with special programming on long weekends.
 Don’t miss out!

 Fun facts about Canada’s Wonderland

-- Canada’s Wonderland sends absolutely zero waste to landfills, instead using recycling, compost and outsourced thermal treatment facilities
+Canada’s Wonderland sends absolutely zero waste to landfills, instead using ongoing recycling programs

 How to get to Canada’s Wonderland